 in an MBSS

-The TIM element identifies the peer mesh STAs operating in power save mode for which traffic is pending and buffered in the reporting mesh STA.
+The TIM element identifies the peer mesh STAs operating in ligth or deep sleep mode for which traffic is pending and buffered in the reporting mesh STA.
 This information is coded in a partial virtual bitmap using AIDs.
 In addition, the TIM contains an indication whether group addressed traffic is pending.
 The mesh STA shall identify those peer mesh STAs for which it is prepared to deliver buffered MSDUs by setting bits in the partial virtual bitmap of the TIM that correspond to the appropriate AIDs.

 Mesh Awake Window

-A power saving mesh STA shall be in Awake state during its own Mesh Awake Window.
+A mesh STA in light or deep sleep mode shall be in Awake state during its own Mesh Awake Window.
 An Mesh Awake Window is present after the Beacon and Probe Response frames containing an Mesh Awake Window element.
 A mesh STA shall include a Mesh Awake Window element in its DTIM Beacon frames and may include a Mesh Awake Window in its TIM Beacon and Probe Response frames.
-Mesh STA in power save mode shall include a Mesh Awake Window in its Beacon frame if the Beacon frame indicates buffered traffic for at least one peer mesh STA.
+Mesh STA in light or deep sleep mode shall include a Mesh Awake Window in its Beacon frame if the Beacon frame indicates buffered traffic for at least one peer mesh STA.
 The start of the Mesh Awake Window is measured from the end of the Beacon or Probe Response transmission.
 The duration of the Mesh Awake Window period is defined by the value of the Mesh Awake Window field in the Mesh Awake Window element.

 If the owner of the Mesh Awake Window transmits frames destined to group addresses during its Mesh Awake Window, the duration of Mesh Awake Window is extended by an additional PostAwakeDuration.
 The PostAwakeDuration follows the group address frame, and the owner of the Mesh Awake Window shall stay in awake state until it has transmitted all of its group addressed frames and the PostAwakeDuration has expired.
 The PostAwakeDuration is equal to duration of the Mesh Awake Window.

-The peer mesh STAs may send a trigger frame to the power saving mesh STA during the Mesh Awake Window of the power saving mesh STA in order to initiate a peer service period.
+The peer mesh STAs may send a trigger frame to the power saving mesh STA during the Mesh Awake Window of the light or deep sleep mode mesh STA in order to initiate a peer service period.
 A successfully transmitted trigger frame initiates a peer service period as described in 11C.13.10 (Peer service periods ).

 The first Mesh Data or QoS Null frame that a peer mesh STA transmits during the Mesh Awake Window is a peer trigger frame.

-Non-peer mesh STAs may send Probe Request and Mesh Peering Open frames to the power saving mesh STA during its Mesh Awake Window.
-The power saving mesh STA shall operate in Awake state at least until the completion of the mesh peering setup procedure (i.e. success or failure) or the transmission of the Probe Response frame upon the reception of Probe Request frame.
+Non-peer mesh STAs may send Probe Request and Mesh Peering Open frames to the light or deep sleep mode mesh STA during its Mesh Awake Window.
+The light or deep sleep mode mesh STA shall operate in Awake state at least until the completion of the mesh peering management procedure once it is initiated (see 11C.3 and 11C.4), until the completion of the Authentication procedure once it is initiated (see 8.2A), or the transmission of the Probe Response frame upon the reception of Probe Request frame.

 Power Save Support